kristian-mkd/bouncing-balls/README.md

    - [background()](https://p5js.org/reference/#/p5/background) sets the background color of the canvas and to prepare the blank canvas for each new draw iteration
    - [fill()](https://p5js.org/reference/#/p5/fill) sets the color used to fill shapes
    - [elipse()](https://p5js.org/reference/#/p5/ellipse) draws circles on the canvas

+## Tests
+ - Jasmine is used to facilitate writing the unit tests

 ## Disclamers